RCOSDP/GakuNinLMS-LTI-MC/README-en.md

 Please read the installation guide (INSTALL-ja.md).

-### 学習分析
+### Learning Analytics

-教員または管理者は、学習分析データとして CSV ファイル(BOM 付き)をダウンロードできます。
+Instructors or administrators can download CSV files (with BOM) as learning analytics data.
-CSV ファイルの各カラムの詳細は次のとおりです。
+The details of each column in the CSV file are as follows.

 | CSV                | RDB                        | 説明                                                                    |
 | ------------------ | -------------------------- | ----------------------------------------------------------------------- |